freedomofpress/securedrop-workstation-docs/docs/admin/troubleshooting_network.rst

 extra characters at the beginning at the end, or subtle differences like capitalization.

-If you access multiple sites and services using a single two-factor app, make sure that the correct user account is selected.
+If you use the two-factor app on your phone for other websites and services, make sure that you have selected the correct user account.

-If you have access to a Tails-based *Journalist Workstation*, verify whether you can access SecureDrop using the same credentials that do not work in Qubes.
+If you have access to a Tails-based *Journalist Workstation*, verify whether you can access SecureDrop from Tails.

+If you are certain that your credentials are correct but you are unable to log in, proceed to the next step.

 Step 3: Verify that all required VMs are running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~